 Hybrid long-term care policies combine the long-term care rider with a traditional life insurance policy to pay for your care if you are unable to live independently.
-The payout covers in-home care, such as nurses or aides, or a stay at a living facility.
+The rider covers in-home care, such as nurses or aides, or a stay at a medical facility.

-The cost of assisted living care is high — a private room in a nursing home costs as much as $102,200 a year
+The cost of assisted living care is high — a private room in a nursing home costs as much as $105,850 a year.

-A hybrid long term care policy is a form of asset preservation.
-It’s meant to ensure that your estate isn’t depleted by the costs of your care and that your heirs can still receive their inheritance when you die.
+Hybrid life insurance ensures that your estate isn’t depleted by the costs of your care and that your heirs can still receive their inheritance when you die.

 The six activities of daily living are: